eucaflix/Cloud-Prize/Submission.md

 ## Describe your Submission

-Our submission touches many NetflixOSS projects.
+Our submission touches multiple NetflixOSS projects.
 Different projects have different degrees of integration.
 For each NetflixOSS project, we indicate the degree of Eucalyptus integration provided by our submissions as follows:

 ### Supported Netflix OSS Projects